Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 The result turned incoming firepower back upon its originator.
 The attacking Hunter’s volley was *immediately* answered by a barrage of gamma laser pulses and it veered aside, taking evasive action to escape the powerful strobing energies.

-The tactic wasn’t free---*Caledonia* incurred some expense in that the shield systems needed to be aggressively cooled---but it was totally worth it.
+The tactic wasn’t free - *Caledonia* incurred some expense in that the shield systems needed to be aggressively cooled - but it was totally worth it.

 The Hunters tried two more close passes, targeting first *Cally* then the *Rich Plains.* Both times, they were stung by the backlash system for their trouble and retreated hastily before their own firepower could truly harm them.